fabric8io/docker-maven-plugin/doc/manual/docker-stop.md

 Any existing containers found running whose image name matches but was not started by the plugin will not be affected.

-It should be noted that any containers created prior to version `0.14.0` of the plugin may not be stopped correctly by the plugin b/c the label needed to tie the container to the project may not exist.
+It should be noted that any containers created prior to version `0.13.7` of the plugin may not be stopped correctly by the plugin because the label needed to tie the container to the project may not exist.
 Should this happen, you will need to use the Docker CLI to clean up the containers and/or use the `docker.sledgehammer` option listed below.

-For tuning what should happen when stopping there are three global parameters which are typically used as system properties:
+For tuning what should happen when stopping there are four global parameters which are typically used as system properties:

 * **keepContainer** (`docker.keepContainer`) If given will not destroy